data4edu/data4edu.github.io/data-to-action/access-and-retention/dropout-school-upgradation.md

 ---
 title: Dropout School Upgradation
+description: How can I use dropout data to set a priority order of schools that should be upgraded to a higher level?
 layout: default
 has_toc: false
 parent: Access and Retention
 grand_parent: Data to Action
 last_modified_date: 2023-10-18
 nav_exclude: true
+categories: [access-and-retention, data-to-action]
+collections:
+  - data-to-action
+  - faqs
 ---

 # How can I use dropout data to set a priority order of schools that should be upgraded to a higher level?